Service API Reference

 Options

-• -f/--config-file: Path to a YAML config file to deploy.
+: Path to a YAML config file to deploy.
 When deploying from a file, import path and arguments cannot be provided.
-Command-line flags will overwrite values read from the file.
+Command-line flags will overwrite values read from the file.-n/--name

-• -n/--name: Unique name for the service.
-When running in a workspace, this defaults to the workspace name.
+: Unique name for the service.
+When running in a workspace, this defaults to the workspace name.--image-uri

-• --image-uri: Container image to use for the service.
+: Container image to use for the service.
 This cannot be changed when using --in-place and is exclusive with --containerfile.
-When running in a workspace, this defaults to the image of the workspace.
+When running in a workspace, this defaults to the image of the workspace.--registry-login-secret

-• --containerfile: Path to a containerfile to build the image to use for the service.
-This cannot be changed when using --in-place and is exclusive with --image-uri.
+: Path to a containerfile to build the image to use for the service.
+This cannot be changed when using --in-place and is exclusive with --image-uri.--ray-version

-• --ray-version: The Ray version (X.Y.Z) to the image specified by --image-uri.
+: The Ray version (X.Y.Z) to the image specified by --image-uri.
 This is only used when --image-uri is provided.
-If not provided, the latest Ray version will be used.
+If you don't specify a Ray version, Anyscale defaults to the latest Ray version available at the time of the Anyscale CLI/SDK release.--compute-config

-• --compute-config: Named compute configuration to use for the service.
+: Named compute configuration to use for the service.
 This cannot be changed when using --in-place.
-When running in a workspace, this defaults to the compute configuration of the workspace.
+When running in a workspace, this defaults to the compute configuration of the workspace.-w/--working-dir

-• -w/--working-dir: Path to a local directory that will be the working directory for the service.
+: Path to a local directory or a remote URI to a .zip file (S3, GS, HTTP) that will be the working directory for the service.
 The files in the directory will be automatically uploaded to cloud storage.
-When running in a workspace, this defaults to the current working directory.
+When running in a workspace, this defaults to the current working directory.-e/--exclude

-• -e/--exclude: File pattern to exclude when uploading local directories.
-This argument can be specified multiple times and the patterns will be appended to the 'excludes' list in the config file (if any).
+: File pattern to exclude when uploading local directories.
+This argument can be specified multiple times and the patterns will be appended to the 'excludes' list in the config file (if any).-r/--requirements

-• -r/--requirements: Path to a requirements.txt file containing dependencies for the service.
-These will be installed on top of the image.
-When running in a workspace, this defaults to the workspace dependencies.
+: Path to a requirements.txt file containing dependencies for the service.
+Anyscale installs these dependencies on top of the image.
+If you deploy a service from a workspace, the default is to use the workspace dependencies, but specifying this option overrides them.-i/--in-place

-• -i/--in-place: Perform an in-place upgrade without starting a new cluster.
+: Perform an in-place upgrade without starting a new cluster.
 This can be used for faster iteration during development but is not currently recommended for production deploys.
-This cannot be used to change cluster-level options such as image and compute config (they will be ignored).
+This cannot be used to change cluster-level options such as image and compute config (they will be ignored).--canary-percent

-• --canary-percent: The percentage of traffic to send to the canary version of the service (0-100).
+: The percentage of traffic to send to the canary version of the service (0-100).
 This can be used to manually shift traffic toward (or away from) the canary version.
 If not provided, traffic will be shifted incrementally toward the canary version until it reaches 100.
 Not supported when using --in-place.
+This is ignored when restarting a service or creating a new service.--max-surge-percent

-• --max-surge-percent: Amount of excess capacity allowed to be used while updating the service (0-100).
+: Amount of excess capacity allowed to be used while updating the service (0-100).
 Defaults to 100.
-Not supported when using --in-place.
+Not supported when using --in-place.--env

-• --env: Environment variables to set for the service.
+: Environment variables to set for the service.
 The format is 'key=value'.
 This argument can be specified multiple times.
-When the same key is also specified in the config file, the value from the command-line flag will overwrite the value from the config file.
+When the same key is also specified in the config file, the value from the command-line flag will overwrite the value from the config file.--py-module

-• --py-module: Python modules to be available for import in the Ray workers.
-Each entry must be a path to a local directory.
+: Python modules to be available for import in the Ray workers.
+Each entry must be a path to a local directory.--cloud

-• --cloud: The Anyscale Cloud to run this workload on.
-If not provided, the organization default will be used (or, if running in a workspace, the cloud of the workspace).
+: The Anyscale Cloud of this workload.
+If not provided, the organization default will be used (or, if running in a workspace, the cloud of the workspace).--project

 anyscale service status